RedHatInsights/patchman-clients/vmaas/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAppCVEHandlerGetGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiVmaasWebappAppCVEHandlerGetGetRequest struct via the builder pattern

 Name | Type | Description  | Notes